-Function: UcanInitCanEx2 Syntax: UCANRET PUBLIC UcanInitCanEx2 (tUcanHandle UcanHandle_p, Usability: HW_INIT Description: Initializes the CAN interface of an USB-CANmodul.
-The software changes into the state CAN_INIT.
-From this point, the functions in section CAN_INIT can be called (refer to Table 12).
+Function: UcanInitCanEx2 UCANRET PUBLIC UcanInitCanEx2 (tUcanHandle UcanHandle_p, Syntax: Usability: HW_INIT Description: Initializes the CAN interface of an USB-CANmodul.
+The changes into the state CAN_INIT.
+From this point, the fusection CAN_INIT can be called (refer to Table 12 ).
 This API function is an alternative function for UcanInitCan() and/or UcanInitCanEx() .
 Parameter: UcanHandle_p: USBCAN handle that was received with the function UcanInitHardware() , UcanInitHardwareEx() or UcanInitHardwareEx2() as well as UcanEnumerateHardware() . bChannel_p: CAN channel, which is to be used.
 USBCAN_CHANNEL_CH0 for CAN channel 0 USBCAN_CHANNEL_CH1 for CAN channel 1 pInitCanParam_p: Pointer to a variable of type tUcanInitCanParam containing all CAN initialization parameters.
 Return: Error code of the function - refer to Table 25

-Example: refer to example on page 119.
+Example: refer to example on page 123.